deanbot/network-nightmares/readme.md

 ## About

 Network Nightmares was a game created as part of a research project in 2012 and submitted to [fdg2013](http://fdg2013.org/).
 The game was part of a larger curriculum exploring network security; mastermined by [William Ryan](http://www.williamryanonline.net/).
 All artworks were created by [Jackie Crofts](http://jackiecrofts.com).
-Programming and sound design were completed by [Dean Verleger](https://github.com/deanbot).
+Programming and sound design by [Dean Verleger](https://github.com/deanbot).

 Research paper: http://fdg2013.org/program/festival/networknightmares.pdf